 Charles Dickens wrote:

 "In an utilitarian age, of all other times, it is a matter of grave importance that fairytales should be respected."

 Two different theories exist on how similarities can exist between a fairytales story from different cultures and even different continents.
 One theory is that a particular tale started from one point and then over hundreds of years spread across cultures and continents.
-The second theory is that fairytales stories are from similar experiences that humans have in most all cultures across all continents.
+The second theory is that fairy stories are from similar experiences that humans have in most all cultures across all continents.

 Préciosité is a literary style that comes from les précieuses, the witty and educated intellectual ladies of Paris.
-The name Fairy Tale was coined when the précieuses took up writing literary stories from their conversations and fun word games.
-Madame d'Aulnoy invented the term 'contes de fée', or fairy tale.
+The name FairyTale was coined when the précieuses took up writing literary stories from their conversations and fun word games.
 The précieuses wrote their stories mainly for adults but knew that servants or women less privileged would repeat these stories to children.

 Most tales were oral at this time.
 One of the first authors to try and capture these oral tales on paper were The Brothers Grimm(Pictured).
 These oral stories had to undergo many changes to be written and then printed under the Grimm name and still be fit for children.

 The Victorian era's moralizing caused changes to be made to these Historical tales to teach good habits to children.
 One of the many rewrites was George Cruikshank’s Cinderella in 1854.
 Temperance ideas were inserted.